WHATEVER HAPPENED TO NO-NECK WILLY?

 A Mistake to Love

-Her catch that night, William Lyle, had been a weightlifter… a sexy, wild, and wanton weightlifter, who, as it turned out, was just passing through.
-Just like the handsome stranger, gone were Mabel’s thoughts of freedom, parties, and college.
+Her catch that night, William Lyle, had been a weightlifter—a sexy, wild, and wanton weightlifter who, as it turned out, was just passing through.
+Gone like the handsome stranger were Mabel’s thoughts of freedom, parties, and college.
 They were replaced with a baby bed, diapers, and a nine-to-five at the local bank.
 Mabel replayed the night regularly.
 Penance, she supposed.

 The bar was long and paralleled the wall to her right.
 A country band was playing on the stage at the far end of the smoke-filled dance hall.
-The sawdust-covered dance floor was already full of blue jean clad men wearing fancy western shirts and women dressed in anything from strangler wranglers and halter tops to full length frilly western skirts.
+The sawdust-covered dance floor was already full of blue-jean clad men wearing fancy Western shirts and women dressed in everything from tight jeans and halter-tops to full-length, frilly Western skirts.

-Very few people were sitting at the bar.
-One of them was arguing with the frustrated bartender who was refusing to serve her.
-She was a big-haired bleached blonde with a thick layer of makeup and a wide swath of blue eye shadow, her eyes mere slits in her sagging face.
-She’d been here for a while.
-She barely managed to stay on her stool, teetering in spite of hugging the bar with both arms.
+A few people were sitting at the bar.
+One of them was arguing with a bartender who was refusing to serve her.
+She was a big-haired bleached blonde with a thick layer of makeup and a wide swath of blue eyeshadow, her eyes mere slits in her sagging face.
+She barely managed to stay on her stool, teetering, though she hugged the bar with both arms.

-“Never,” Mabel vowed, “will I become that woman.”
+“Never,” vowed Mabel, “will I become that woman.”
 The vision, however, remained with her and gave her pause as to her own plans and her own reasons for being here.
-She shook her head and dispelled the doubt she was beginning to feel.
-She wasn’t that woman.
+She shook her head and dispelled the doubts she was beginning to feel.
+She isn’t that woman.
 She was young and just looking for a little fun, love, adventure…and freedom.

-It was the first moment she realized she hadn’t thought of everything.
-She’d lied to her parents, borrowed their car with a promise to be home from her friend’s house by midnight, and had driven sixty miles south for the sake of anonymity.
+That was the moment she realized she hadn’t thought of everything.
+She’d lied to her parents, borrowed their car with a promise to be home from her friend’s house by midnight, and driven sixty miles south for the sake of anonymity.

-Although this was also a backwater, one-horse Colorado town, it wasn’t her backwater one-horse town.
-After all her careful planning, now she didn’t even know what to order.
-Doubt resurfaced as she thought of her parents; they would simply die if they knew she even took a drink, let alone had come to a bar to do it.
+Although this was also a one-horse, backwater Colorado town, it wasn’t her one-horse, backwater town.
+And now, after all her careful planning, she didn’t know what to order.
+Doubts resurfaced as she thought of her parents; they would keel over and die if they knew she even took a drink, let alone went to a bar by herself to do it.